siriusctrl/UniPublic/eodp/README.md

             - k=hgih: larger privacy loss, high utility
             - k=low: low privacy loss, lower utility
     - Global sensitivity (G)
-        - How much difference the presence of absence of an indivual could make to the result
+        - How much difference the presence or absence of an indivual could make to the result
         - can be calculated by look at the datasets
     - how much to add
         - depending on G/k, that is, large G and small k allows more noise to be added.